-A native of North Carolina, Borstelmann graduated from the Phillips Exeter Academy and holds a B.A.
-(1980) from Stanford University and an M.A.
-(1986) and Ph.D.
-(1990) from Duke University.
+Borstelmann graduated in the top five of his class at the Phillips Exeter Academy (1976), and holds a B.A.
+(Phi Beta Kappa) from Stanford University (1980) and an M.A. and Ph.D. from Duke University (1986, 1990).
 His research focuses on the intersection of United States domestic history and international history.
 His first book, Apartheid’s Reluctant Uncle: The United States and Southern Africa in the Early Cold War (Oxford University Press, 1993) won the Stuart Bernath Prize of the Society for Historians of American Foreign Relations for the best first book in American diplomatic history.

-Borstelmann has also published The Cold War and the Color Line: American Race Relations in the Global Arena (Harvard University Press, 2001) and has coauthored a major U.S. history textbook, Created Equal: A Social and Political History of the United States (Pearson Publishers, 5 editions, 2003-2016).
-In 2012, Princeton University Press published his book, The 1970s: A New Global History from Civil Rights to Economic Inequality (Princeton University Press, 2012).
-In 2020, Columbia University Press will publish his next book, Just Like Us: The American Struggle to Understand Foreigners.
-In 2015 he served as President of the Society for Historians of American Foreign Relations (SHAFR).
+Borstelmann has also published The Cold War and the Color Line: American Race Relations in the Global Arena (Harvard University Press, 2001) and has coauthored a U.S. history textbook, Created Equal: A Social and Political History of the United States (Pearson Publishers, 5 editions, 2003-2016).
+In 2012, Princeton University Press published his book, The 1970s: A New Global History from Civil Rights to Economic Inequality.